Kavi511/SL-Immunization-Tracker-Realtime-Dashboard/README.md

 - [ ] Optimize data processing for faster query performance and lower latency
 - [ ] Implement role-based access control (RBAC) for better data security
 - [ ] Publish the dashboard to Power BI Service for wider accessibility and collaboration

-## 📜 License
-This project is licensed under the **MIT License** – see the [LICENSE](LICENSE) file for details.

-## 🤝 Contributing
-Contributions are welcome!
-Feel free to fork this repository and submit pull requests.

 ## 📧 Contact
 🔹 **Author**:[Kavishka Chathuranga Herath]